CavemanTechandGamming/Mainstall/README.md

 1. **UAC Prompt Not Appearing**
    - Ensure you're running the application as intended
-   - Check Windows security settings
+   - Check Windows security settings and UAC configuration

 2. **Commands Not Executing**
-   - Verify administrator privileges
+   - Verify administrator privileges are granted
    - Check if PowerShell execution policy allows script execution
-   - Ensure winget is installed and accessible
+   - Ensure winget is installed and accessible in the system PATH

 3. **GUI Not Displaying Properly**
    - Verify Python and tkinter are properly installed
    - Check display scaling settings on high-DPI displays
+   - Ensure proper graphics drivers are installed

 4. **Build Failures**
    - Ensure PyInstaller is installed: `pip install pyinstaller`
-   - Check that all required files exist
+   - Check that all required files exist in the project directory
    - Run the build script: `.\build.ps1`

 ### PowerShell Execution Policy